Native to Africa

 African Pygmy Hedgehogs are remarkably cute little animals.
 Their backs are covered with prickly spines called quills, and their bellies are soft and furry.
 When threatened or scared they roll into a tight ball.
 When relaxed their spines lay almost flat.
 They make a good beginner exotic pet as they are easy to care for and just plain fun.
 Despite their impressive display of little spines they are easily tamed, and when they feel secure, their little quills feel like hairbrushes.

 What is a Hedgehog?

 Is that a baby porcupine??
 While they look very similar, they are not even related.
-An African Pygmy Hedgehog is an insectivore, not a rodent like the porcupine.
+An African Pygmy Hedgehog is an insectivore, not a rodent-like porcupine.
 A hedgehog's closest relative is actually the shrew.
 An average African Pygmy Hedgehog will fit in an adult man's cupped hand.
 African Pygmy hedgehogs have a thick coat of spines, varying in color.
 There is no fur under the spines, but soft white or dark fur covers the belly, neck, face, and legs.
 They have relatively poor sight, but hearing, smell, and taste are very well developed in most captive hedgehogs.

 Meet the Hedgehogs of JEAR

 They are solitary and live best alone

 They make a hissing sound when they are scared

 They have poor eye sight but have great sense of smell

 They are terrestrial but some can still climb up the sides of wire cages